shuja-waraich-03/Zombie/README.md

 # Questions for the Client
 Should the search be case-sensitive?
+Should the system handle custom zombie types that are not predefined in the enum, or is it restricted to only predefined types?

 # Design Decisions and Assumptions
 Enums for Zombie Types: Use enums to define predefined zombie types with associated weaknesses.